Posted on 25-03-2008

 Because sleep is so incredibly important to everyone, it’s essential that you look into all the different methods of getting a better night sleep.
 If you have sleap apnea this is a condition which you can control as long as you are aware of how.
 There are many sources of information on how to treat sleep apnea and these can include books and you GP.
 Although there are many websites on health you should always seek advice from the best possible sources.
 There are many websites with info written by people who have no real knowledge on the topic.

-If you have very loud snoring you might think that you have sleep apnea but this isn’t necessarlily the case which if why it’s important to talk to your doctor for a diagnosis.
+If you have very loud snoring you might think that you have sleep apnea but this isn’t necessarily the case which if why it’s important to talk to your doctor for a diagnosis.
 Although snoring is often linked to apnea they don’t always have to go with each other.
 If you think you are suffering from sleep apnea and you have a sleeping partner, that partner can help you make an initial diagnosis.

-If you have a sleeping partner you should ask them if they would be so kind as to write down the number of times your breathing is interupted during the night.
-This is not very difficult because sleep apnea sufferes will either stop breathing or will make gasping, choking or snorting sounds when you try and get your breath back to normal.
+If you have a sleeping partner you should ask them if they would be so kind as to write down the number of times your breathing is interrupted during the night.
+This is not very difficult because sleep apnea sufferers will either stop breathing or will make gasping, choking or snorting sounds when you try and get your breath back to normal.
 Making notes about your snoring is also helpful.
 You can also get a tape recorder and put it on ‘Record’ while you sleep.

 Normally sleep apnea occurs in men who are over 40 years old and are also overweight.
 For those who fit this category and have other sleep apnea symptoms, it’s likely that the doctor will suspect that the problem is sleep apnea.
 If in doubt, your doctor can look for obstructions in the nose and mouth and examine your throat and nose using either an endoscopy or an X-ray.
 A CT scan of the neck and head is another diagnosis tool.